oauth2-proxy/oauth2-proxy/README.md

 ## Getting Involved
 [![Slack](https://img.shields.io/badge/slack-Gopher_%23oauth2--proxy-red?logo=slack)](https://gophers.slack.com/archives/CM2RSS25N)

 Join the #oauth2-proxy [Slack channel](https://gophers.slack.com/archives/CM2RSS25N) to chat with other users of oauth2-proxy or reach out to the maintainers directly.
+Use the [public invite link](https://invite.slack.golangbridge.org/) to get an invite for the Gopher Slack space.

 OAuth2-Proxy is a community-driven project.
 We rely on the contribut️ions of our users to continually improve it.
 While review times can vary, we appreciate your patience and understanding.
 As a volunteer-driven project, we strive to keep this project stable and might take longer to merge changes.